satnetuser001/wireguard/README.md

 # WireGuard VPN server in Docker container
 Custom image based on Ubuntu for quick deployment.
-Note: to speed up the transfer of the VPN server to another host, you can save the `wg0.conf` file after completing the setup and use it later.
+Note: to speed up the transfer of the VPN server to another host, you can save the `wg0.conf` file after completing the setup.

 ### Server system requirements:
 - public IP address
 - docker
 - absence of docker images, containers, or networks named `wireguard`
-- unoccupied port `51820` (you will be able to change the port number later)
+- unoccupied port `51820` (you can use another port number)

 ### Server setup
 1. Clone this repository.